 Summary

 As the leading cause of cancer-related deaths among women in Uganda, it is essential that we take action against cervical cancer now.
-While cervical cancer is a global health issue, the situation in rural Uganda is unique, shaped by cultural misconceptions and limited resources.
+Cervical cancer is a global health issue, but the situation in rural Uganda is unique, shaped by cultural misconceptions and limited resources.
 This is especially true of the Kibaale district, a rural farming region located in Western Uganda.

 Challenge

 Cervical cancer, while dangerous, is treatable.
-If discovered before cells have become cancerous, treatment is less costly and less invasive.
+If discovered before cells have become cancerous, treatment is less costly and minimally invasive.
 However, cervical cancer screening rates are low in Uganda.
 Capacity challenges, social stigmas and limited health information prevent women from from regularly attending cervical cancer screenings.
-Through educating women and girls on cervical cancer, we hope to empower them to take agency over their health.

 Solution

-Our rural ambassadors, in collaboration with local partners, will work to support underfunded local health facilities, alongside facilitating training camps for women aged 18-35.
-It's crucial for girls to be aware of the risks associated with cervical cancer from an early age, which is why we plan to implement initiatives in schools.
+Our rural ambassadors will work to support underfunded local health facilities through establishing integrated health camps and mobile clinics.
+Additionally, we plan to facilitate training camps for women aged 18-35, that are key to empowerment and health agency.
+It's crucial for girls to be aware of the risks associated with cervical cancer from an early age, which is why we have partnered with a local school.

 Impact

-At least 700 women have been screened for cervical cancer since the start of our integrated breast and cervical cancer programme in 2023, a testament to the efforts of our dedicated ambassadors.
-Atwongyeire Sheillah, a previous training camp participant said, "Many of us, including me, didn't know the the signs and symptoms of breast and cervical cancer.
+Since the start of our integrated breast and cervical cancer initiative in 2023, at least 700 women have been screened for cervical cancer.
+Atwongyeire Sheillah, a previous training camp participant, shared how the initiative had a transformative impact on her.
+"Many of us, including me, didn't know the the signs and symptoms of breast and cervical cancer.
 Thank you so much for training us".

 As is the case with all of our projects, we are working towards a brighter and more equitable future for women and marginalised groups in rural Uganda.
-We hope that this initiative, by raising awareness and promoting widespread screening in the Kibaale district, will serve as an example to national policy makers and emphasise the need for a similar initiative to be implemented across the country.
+We hope that this initiative, by raising awareness and promoting widespread screening in the Kibaale district, will serve as an example to national policy makers and emphasise the need for a similar initiative to be implemented nationally.

-Will you join us in our mission to destigmatise cervical cancer and save lives across the Kibaale district?
+Will you join us in our mission to destigmatise cervical cancer and donate to save lives across the Kibaale district?